-Goal HC-2 the protection and survivability of historic resources from the impacts of ge, sea level rise and storm hazards.
-Policy HC-2.1 The City shall prioritize the protection of historic resources, their character, values and contributions to the community.
+Goal HC-2 To enhance the protection and survivability of historic resources from the impacts of climate change, sea level rise and storm hazards.
+Policy HC-2.1 The City shall prioritize the protection of historic resources, their character, valu and contributions to the community.
 Policy HC-2.2 The City shall work in collaboration with other levels of government (state and federal) to advocate for and secure design and development options to protect historic structures, buildings and landmarks from the effects of climate change impacts.
 Goal HC-3 To foster a climate that supports the continuation of Newport as a home for the artisan and creative artist.
 Policy HC-3.1 The City shall foster and work with other organizations in their efforts to enhance the city's museums, libraries, art, theater, musical and cultural institutions Policy HC-3.2 The City shall promote the development and growth of Newport's arts and cultural resources.
+Policy HC-3.3 The City shall support efforts to retain and attract artists and craftspeople to live and work in Newport.